luisdh8/portafolioLuisDiaz/README.md

 ### Welcome to My Portfolio! 🎉

 Hi there!
-I'm **Luis Fernando Díaz Hernández**, a passionate software developer currently studying Computer Science.
-This portfolio showcases some of my favorite projects, where I’ve applied a variety of technologies to solve real-world problems in creative ways.
+I'm **Luis  Díaz**, a passionate software developer currently studying Computer Science.
+This portfolio showcases some of my favorite projects, where I’ve applied various technologies to solve real-world problems creatively.

 ### 🚀 About the Project

-This project is part of the **Challenge ONE Front End** program, where I built and designed my portfolio.
-It's a collection of my work, highlighting both my technical skills and my passion for coding.
+This project is part of the Challenge ONE Front End program, where I built and designed my portfolio.
+It's a collection of my work, highlighting my technical skills and passion for coding.
 The portfolio is designed to be user-friendly, responsive, and engaging.

 ### 🛠️ Technologies Used